Content design and authoring INCA

 Activities may include, but are not limited to:

-• understanding the requirements of the intended audience in collaboration with stakeholders and representatives of the intended audience
+- understanding the requirements of the intended audience

-• applying tools and technologies to enhance content creation, ensuring efficiency and maintaining quality standards
+- applying tools and technologies to enhance content creation efficiency and quality

-• considering how information may be presented, identified, and searched for
+- considering information architecture, including how content is presented, identified and searched for

-• identifying appropriate illustrations, graphics, and multimedia elements
+- identifying and integrating appropriate illustrations, graphics and multimedia elements

-• designing collections of artefacts spread across multiple media, including digital services and marketing content.
+- designing content collections across multiple media, including digital services and marketing materials.

 Understanding the responsibility levels of this skill